What is Sexual Harassment under Iowa Law?

 How does Iowa Law Prohibit Sexual Harassment?

-The laws of the state of Iowa and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of Iowa and federal law have both established agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given Bettendorf work site in order to verify if a complaint that they have received is true or not.
-These laws also prohibit employers from firing workers or taking any retaliatory action against workers who have complained of sexual harassment.
+These laws also prohibit employers from firing employees or taking any retaliatory action against workers who have complained of sexual harassment.

 How can a Iowa attorney help?